December 2016, Kurukshetra University, Haryana

 Marriage and family are indispensable ingredients of a thriving society.
 Yet today, many are questioning its relevance and necessity.
 With the increasing rates of unhappy marriages and dysfunctional families, this paper proposes that the Bhagavad Gita be used as an aid to address and resolve some of the issues our culture today faces.
 The Gita is the eternal message of spiritual wisdom and has received global recognition on its timeless relevance.
 With references to various verses from the Gita, the paper explains a few of the many applications of Gita and how it can ameliorate the family dynamics.
 Simple concepts presented under the light of Gita, such as the art of give and take, seeing divinity in everything, the practice of spiritual values in family life and attachment with detachment are discussed.
-This paper suggests that marrying the teachings of the Gita into a family life will ensure a life of love, peace and joy.
+This paper suggests that marrying the teachings of the Gita into family life will ensure a life of love, peace and joy.

 Gita the ultimate leadership manual for Global Village (Kavin Prasad & Dipayan Banerjee)

 The real centre is the Universal Centre which is the key to our happiness.
-A real leader is a person who face the situation and does not run away from the situation.
+A real leader is a person who faces the situation and does not run away from the situation.
 The facing situation will happen only when the person is centred in the Universal Centre.
-People like Arjuna are intelligent and talented but are not capable to manage the situation when crisis come because such people are deciding based on the Anithya or the Changing.
-Krishna on the other hand is balanced and still because he decides based on the unchanging or Nithya by seeing the situation for a larger good or good of the universe (Universal Centre).
+People like Arjuna are intelligent and talented but are not capable to manage the situation when a crisis comes because such people are deciding based on the Anithya or the Changing.
+Krishna, on the other hand, is balanced and still because he decides based on the unchanging or Nithya by seeing the situation for a larger good or good of the universe (Universal Centre).
 If a person is sheltered in their real nature only then they can be balanced in any situation and only such person can handle any situation may be time management, crisis management, conflict management.
 The idea of how to remain in the centre, the behaviour of the people who are not in their centre and people in the universal centre is depicted in this article.

 Fortification of the young minds (by Namitha PL, 16)

 Fortification constructed of self-control and universal love makes the mind impregnable to the foe.
 A fortified city is free from the danger of being attacked by the enemy.
 Man’s mind has to be similarly fortified against the invisible enemies.
 Lust, greed, anger and hatred are the enemies wrecking the career of man.
 They are capable of invasion at any time.
 When the mind falls into their hands, man is ruined.
 It has to be therefore properly fortified.
-When the defenses are strong the enemy beats a retreat.
+When the defences are strong the enemy beats a retreat.

 It is by the performance of dharma that the fulfilment of life takes place.
 The dharma of man is to exert his best for common good.
 Values of Gita is like a flowing river.
-It reveals: truth over untruth, justice over injustice, dharma over adharma.
+It reveals truth over untruth, justice over injustice, dharma over adharma.

 Misconceptions of being a devotee – Revant Talekar

-What makes this conversation that took place ages ago, so relevant to us – people living in 21st century?
-We often get stuck in similar kind of anguish, in our daily lives.
-The answer to those predicaments lie in understanding the nature of a devotee which is of paramount significance, rather than just being one.
+What makes this conversation that took place ages ago, so relevant to us – people living in the 21st century?
+We often get stuck in a similar kind of anguish, in our daily lives.
+The answer to those predicaments lies in understanding the nature of a devotee which is of paramount significance, rather than just being one.
 Majority of people would take pride in pledging their devotion and exhibiting it by fulfilling rituals with heart, whole or half.

 It is interesting to see how when asked what should be done, Lord explains what should be strived for, in the twelfth chapter, what he is fond of particularly.
-It could baffle you since Lord continued to emphasise on importance of attitude than action throughout.
-My paper shall explore this domain, of nature and misconceptions of devotee – trying to understand what it means to be one.
+It could baffle you since Lord continued to emphasise on the importance of attitude than action throughout.
+My paper shall explore this domain, of nature and misconceptions of a devotee – trying to understand what it means to be one.

-Gita in modern day management – (by Dhanush BN, Bengaluru )
+Gita in modern-day management – (by Dhanush BN, Bengaluru )